Karla Drader MTS, BEd, CSD

 Spiritual direction is a ministry of hospitality and deep listening.
 Rather than giving advice or telling you what God is saying, my role is to hold space for you to listen to God.
-Together, we seek to discover the things God is bringing to your attention - a kind of treasure hunt!
-As we focus on God, and watch for the movements of the Holy Spirit in your life, we'll both grow in awareness and intimacy with God.
+Trusting that God has always been at work in your life, together we seek to discover the things God is bringing to your attention - a kind of treasure hunt!
+As we focus on God, and watch for the movements of the Holy Spirit, we'll both grow in awareness and intimacy with God.

 In my own life, receiving spiritual direction has nurtured my capacity to notice God's voice, work, and invitations, which has led to greater freedom, groundedness and joy.

 God speaks in many different ways - let's listen together.